About Benjamin

 Inclusivity.
 Excellence.
 Inspiration.

-When he’s not making music, Benjamin enjoys spending time with his family—his wife Kerry and their five children.
-He loves cooking traditional Trinidadian dishes, traveling, playing games, and savoring the simple joys of life with his loved ones.
+When not on the podium or in the classroom, Benjamin enjoys spending time with his wife Kerry and their five children.
+He loves cooking traditional Trinidadian food, playing games, traveling, and savoring the simple joys of everyday life.

 Benjamin would love to hear from you!
 Please contact him with any booking requests, questions, or comments.